 Are there any negative side effects that could come from this or is it just pain?

 Pain is the biggest thing.
-There has been rare cases where it can turn into a worse infection.
+There have been rare cases where it can turn into a worse infection.
 I guess people say they have trouble sleeping, so it may become kind of a psychological challenge as much of a pain challenge if I'm not able to sleep or if it's constantly bugging me.
 I'm being smart about it.
 If it looks like it's getting infected or it's getting worse, I'll go to a dermatologist down the street and see if they'd be willing to surgically get it out.

 There are a lot of bush remedies that people have done over time.
 So some people will talk about blowing cigarette smoke on it because nicotine is an insecticide essentially so they say that will make it try to crawl out.
-Some people cover it with vaseline or duct tape for 24 hours before removing it, and the thing will stick it's back end out with these spherical it breaths from.
+Some people cover it with vaseline or duct tape for 24 hours before removing it, and the thing will stick its back end out with these spherical it breaths from.
 So when it sticks those out you can grab it and try to remove it.
 There are some remedies that people talk about that I don't recommend like putting meat on your back.
-The idea being it ends up crawling through meat but I've heard of people getting really bad staph infections from putting raw meat on their open wounds.
+The idea being it ends up crawling through the meat but I've heard of people getting really bad staph infections from putting raw meat on their open wounds.

-Most likely I'm just going to let it go and if it gets to painful I'm going to go to a doctor and get it removed the right way.
+Most likely I'm just going to let it go and if it gets too painful I'm going to go to a doctor and get it removed the right way.
 But ideally, four weeks from now I'll have a little botfly pupa in my home and the pain will be over.

 Do you think botflies are misunderstood?
 Because most people are going to look at it and say 'kill it with fire.'
 What's your take on the botfly?

 I see it as being a really fascinating animal, it has a really interesting natural history.
 The fact it doesn't lay an egg on you but it tackles a mosquito and then the heat from your skin triggers it to hatch, it's fascinating.
-I just think it's really cool and that's kinda why I'm going to let it stick around and make a little video about it because I want people to hear its story.
+I just think it's really cool and that's kind of why I'm going to let it stick around and make a little video about it because I want people to hear its story.